engagingnewsproject/enp-platform/wp-content/plugins/backupwordpress/readme.txt

 * Works in low memory, "shared host" environments.
 * Manage multiple schedules.
 * Option to have each backup file emailed to you.
-* Uses `zip` and `mysqldump` for faster back ups if they are available.
+* Uses `zip` and `mysqldump` for faster backups if they are available.
 * Works on Linux & Windows Server.
-* Exclude files and folders from your back ups.
+* Exclude files and folders from your backups.
 * Good support should you need help.
 * Translations for Spanish, German, Chinese, Romanian, Russian, Serbian, Lithuanian, Italian, Czech, Dutch, French, Basque.